ajunlonglive/foxil/README.md

 </div>

 Foxil is an intermediate language designed to facilitate compiler code generation.
-Foxil uses an easy and easy to read LLVM-IR inspired syntax and generates C code.
+Foxil uses an easy to read LLVM-IR inspired syntax and generates C code.

 For now C code is generated, maybe in the future JavaScript code will be generated, and possibly also x86 assembly code.

-**Note:** Foxil is not designed to replace LLVM.
+**NOTE:** Foxil is not designed to replace LLVM.

 ## Features